HEIGVD-Course-API/API-2021-Protocol-Design/README.md

 * Pick one of the 2 specifications
 * One student uses netcat (nc) to start a server (nc -kl).
 The other student uses netcat to start a client.
 * Go through a couple of scenarios to validate that your specification is complete (**if you need to ask something to the other student, or if you need to discuss, you probably should make your specification more complete**)

+After writing and validating the specification, **submit a Pull Request**

 ## Phase 4: watch our proposal (individually, 15 minutes)